syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

 * **Gradient** - This is a continuous color legend with smooth color transition between palette color values.
 * **Fixed** - List is a fixed color legend.
 Each palette color information is shown separately in the list item.

-You can change the legend type by using the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings~Type.html) property in the `paletteSettings` property.
+You can change the legend type by using the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings.html#Syncfusion_EJ2_HeatMap_HeatMapPaletteSettings_Type) property in the [paletteSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings.html)property.

 {% tabs %}